MythesisProject2024/TPSAS/README.md

 # TPSAS

 ## Description
-This repository contains the Python code for experimentation of the proposed TPSAS approach of our paper, which has been submitted to a conference and is currently under review.
+This repository contains the Python code for experimentation of the proposed TPSAS approach of our paper "LSTM-Based Proactive Scheduling of Stream Applications in Edge/Cloud Environments", which has been submitted to a conference and is currently under review.

 ## Getting Started
 - This python project includes python scripts, task dataset and VM dataset.